Ifeoma28/Foodie-fi/README.md

 ## Key Insights
 - March has the highest distribution of free trials while February has the least
-- Out of 1000 customers, 307 customers have churned (did not renew their subscription) with a churn rate of 30.7
+- The overall churn rate is 30.7%, meaning 307 out of 1,000 customers did not renew their subscription.
-- Only 92 out of 307 churned out customers churned after their initial free trial.
+- Only 92 out of 307 churned out customers churned after their initial free trial while 215 left after at least one renewal.
 - The highest number of times a customer renewed their plans was 3 times.
-- The minimum subscription duration  to annual plan from the day they joined Foodie-fi is 7days and the maximum  is 346 days.
+- Customers who upgraded to the pro annual from the day they joined Foodie-fi did so within an average subscription duration of 104 days with a minimum of 7days and a maximum of 346 days.
 - None of the customers downgraded their plans to a lesser plan which shows that customers had no issues with the price.
 - The percentage churn rate and the number of Active subscribers are a useful metric in tracking the performance of Foodie-fi.
-- From August to September was the most active period comprising more of pro monthly and basic users.
+- From August to September was the most active period comprising more of pro monthly and basic users due to the low churn rate.

 ## Recommendations
 - An exit survey should be created for customers who wish to leave after the free trial